AhmedAElghareeb/Thimar_app/README.md

 ### Prerequisites

 - Flutter SDK
-- Firebase (for Authentication and Database)
+- Firebase (for token & notifications)
 - Android Studio or Xcode (for building the mobile app)
 - Node.js (if you have a backend for the eCommerce operations)